 Alternatively, if you’re calculating based on your gross income, those numbers will be much different.
-Gross income is how much you make before taxes and any insurance or retirement expenses are deducted.
+Gross income is how much you make before taxes, and any insurance or retirement expenses are deducted.
 So you may take home $5000 per month, but if your gross income is $6,000 and your payment is $1500, the calculation isn’t $6000 divided by $1500.
-Remember you calculate based on take-home.
-So don’t try to fudge the numbers to justify a higher house payment.
+Remember you calculate based on a take-home.
+So, don’t fudge the numbers to justify a higher house payment.

 If your mortgage or rent is higher than 30% of your take-home pay, it’s time to either raise your income, start a side hustle, or sell the house and move to something more affordable.
 As a licensed REALTOR in Illinois, I can connect you to a reputable agent in your area (all 50 states) to assess the value of your home.
 This will tell you whether a move is even possible.